-Rising Voices in Southeast Asian Studies – A SEAC / AAS Initiative with Support from
+Rising Voices in Southeast Asian Studies – A SEAC / AAS Initiative with Support from the journal, TRaNS: Trans-Regional and -National Studies of Southeast Asia

-The panel will be chaired by Dr. Erik Harms, Associate Professor of Anthropology at Yale University, and Dr. Ian Baird, Associate Professor of Geography at the University of Wisconsin-Madison, will serve as discussant.
-Once paper presenters have been selected, the chair and discussant will assist the panel members in preparing a panel abstract, facilitate revision of individual paper proposals, and offer mentoring and networking support to the panel participants.
-With support from the AAS and TRaNS: Trans-Regional and -National Studies of Southeast Asia, SEAC will be able to offer modest travel support to members of the panel with demonstrated need traveling to the conference from Southeast Asia.
-If necessary, it is hoped that participation in the panel will also enable scholars to obtain funding from other sources, including the individual country groups at AAS, as well as home institutions.
+With financial support from the AAS and the journal TRaNS: Trans-Regional and -National Studies of Southeast Asia, SEAC will be able to offer modest travel support to certain members of the panel with demonstrated need in traveling to the conference from Southeast Asia.
+It is hoped that participation in the panel will also enable scholars to obtain funding from other sources, including the individual country groups at AAS, as well as their home institutions, to stay for the whole conference.
 Once the panel is formed, the organizers will also make every effort to help panelists seek additional funding on the basis of demonstrated need.
-After the conference, authors may be encouraged to submit their papers to TRaNS for potential publication, subject to peer-review.
+Upon completion of the conference, authors will be encouraged to submit their papers to TRaNS for potential publication, subject to peer-review.

-Panel Topic Details:
+Panel Topic Details

-For this year’s Rising Voices Panel, we seek to build a panel on the broad topic of “Transnational Borderland Identities in Southeast Asia.”
-The exact panel description will be developed and refined once panelists have been selected, but the theme is designed to be inclusive enough to solicit a wide range of applicants for variant themes.
+For the 2019 Rising Voices Panel, we seek to build a panel related to the broad topic of “Archaeology, Heritage, and Nationalism in Southeast Asia.”
+The exact panel description will be developed and refined once panelists have been selected, but the topic is designed to be inclusive enough to solicit a wide range of applicants for variant themes.

-Eligibility and Selection Criteria:
+Eligibility and Selection Criteria

 We seek papers by Southeast Asian scholars who are early career scholars, or “rising voices.”
 Rising voices are defined here as advanced graduate students (currently writing dissertations based on original field or archival research) or untenured faculty members (including tenure-track assistant professors, adjuncts, and lecturers, or the approximate equivalent based on the academic tradition from which the scholar is coming).
 Applicants may be currently enrolled as students in, or employed by, any institution of higher education in the world.
 However, preference may be placed on students or faculty currently based at underfunded institutions in Late Developing Countries (LDC) in Southeast Asia.
 (Please note that the definition of LDC used by the AAS excludes the following Asian countries: Australia, Hong Kong, Japan, New Zealand, Republic of China (Taiwan), Republic of Korea (South Korea), and Singapore).
 In addition to the stated goal of supporting rising voices from Southeast Asia, the primary criteria for selection will be the quality of the paper proposals as well as the way selected proposals work together as a viable panel.